+Objective 4 Encourage the installation of electric vehicle (EV) charging stations in public areas.
 Objective 5 Review and update local regulations to promote resilient construction practices, manage stormwater, and reduce flooding.
-Objective 6 Update the Town's tree preservation ordinance (Chapter 35, "Trees and Shrubbery") which was last updated in 1973, to establish most robust preservation regulations.
+Objective 6 Update the Town's tree preservation ordinance (Chapter 35, "Trees and Shrubbery") which was last updated in 1973, to establish more robust preservation regulations.
 Objective 7 Build on the success of the Town's Community Choice Aggregation Program and provide additional Town incentives for green energy such as fast-tracked approvals and tax incentives.
 Objective 8 Create and enforce regulations to limit noise and air pollution coming from light industrial zoned areas, especially those close to residential neighborhoods.
 Objective 9 Revisit goals of the 2002 Route 303 Sustainable Development Study.
-Objective 10 Apply for grants, such as the New York State Climate Smart Communities Grant, to implement sustainability objectives and prepare a Climate Action Plan.
+Objective 10 Continue to apply for grants, such as the New York State Climate Smart Communities Grant, to implement sustainability objectives and prepare a Climate Action Plan.